gerner/stellarpunk/designs/combat.md

  * stay hidden
  * get far away from attacker and threats (i.e. missiles)
  * have fresh-ish sensor reading of threats (especially inbound missiles)

+## Defense

+Primarily ships depend on stealth and evasion for defense.
+If a craft is threatened, the best thing they can do is deactivate their transponder and active sensors and flee.
+Failing that, a craft can depend on point defense systems to shoot down incoming missiles.

+Point defense systems work by firing projectiles at an incoming threat to try and destroy the threat and alter it's trajectory by kinetic energy.